Voter Model Meets Rumour Spreading: an FPRAS for Consensus Probabilities on Voter Models with Agnostic Nodes: Discussion

 \section{Discussion}

 For simplicity, in this work, we focused on the pull model as that allows us to analyse both synchronous and asynchronous protocols.
 However, it is natural to wonder what happens when other strategies are used to transmit information.
 While synchronous push does not make sense for the voter model, asynchronous push and asynchronous push-and-pull could be used and Proposition~\ref{prop:nicola's-result} shows that the martingale for the voter model holds for asynchronous push.
-It is likely possible to use our martingale from Theorem~\ref{thm:martingale} for those strategies as well, requiring only a little extra work, much like the distinction between the asynchronous and synchronous pull protocols.
+It is likely that both Theorem~\ref{thm:probability} and~\ref{thm:martingale} can be generalized for those strategies as well, requiring only a little extra work, much like the distinction between the asynchronous and synchronous pull protocols.

 Much more importantly though, the Markov chain Monte Carlo method of estimating the probabilities of consensus would function in exactly the same way.
-We could make use of the many known results from the rumour spreading literature to give us guarantees of fast runtime of a single run of the MCMC algorithm on many different types of graphs for those protocols, such as: bounds for the case of general graphs~\cite{feige1990randomized, acan2015push}, random graphs~\cite{fountoulakis2010reliable, panagiotou2017asynchronous, acan2015push}, preferential attachment graphs~\cite{doerr2012asynchronous}, graphs with good conductance~\cite{chierichetti2010rumour} and social networks~\cite{chierichetti2011rumor}.
+We could make use of the many known results from the rumour spreading literature to give us guarantees of fast runtime of a single run of Algorithm~\ref{alg:MCMC} on many different types of graphs for those protocols, such as: bounds for the case of general graphs~\cite{feige1990randomized, acan2015push}, random graphs~\cite{fountoulakis2010reliable, panagiotou2017asynchronous, acan2015push}, preferential attachment graphs~\cite{doerr2012asynchronous}, graphs with good conductance~\cite{chierichetti2010rumour} and social networks~\cite{chierichetti2011rumor}.
 In general, our work implies that one can efficiently estimate probabilities of consensus for a given colour even in the case where agnostic nodes are present as long as a protocol that allows for fast rumour spreading is used.